Dr. Marty Pets Information

 Dry Marty Pets only uses fresh ingredients from across the United States and Canada.

 While one could argue that there are many other countries where high-quality and safe ingredients can be sourced, many consumers in North America are wary of ingredients from other continents.
-This is especially true of anything that is sourced from China.
+This fear of outside sources is especially true of anything that is sourced from China.

 High-Quality Meat & Fish Ingredients